Travis

 skip_cleanup: true

-You can run commands before a deploy by using the before_deploy phase.
+The before_deploy phase allows you to run commands before deployment.
 A non-zero exit code in this phase will mark the build as errored.

-Note that after_deploy does not affect the status of the build.
+Note that after_deploy does not affect the build’s status.

-Note that before_deploy and after_deploy are run before and after every deploy provider, so they will run multiple times, if there are multiple providers.
+Note: The before_deploy and after_deploy phases run before and after every deploy provider, so they run multiple times if numerous providers exist.